sebastian-software/lean-intl/readme.md

 ## Locale Data

 `Lean Intl` uses the Unicode CLDR locale data, as recommended by the specification.
 The main `Lean Intl` file contains no locale data itself.
-In browser environments, the data should be provided, passed into a JavaScript object using the `IntlPolyfill.__addLocaleData()` method.
+The data should be loaded as JSON and passed into a JavaScript object using the `IntlPolyfill.__addLocaleData()` method.
+Alternatively there is a JS data file available as well for each locale which directly executes that code.

 Contents of the `locale-data` directory are a modified form of the Unicode CLDR data found at http://www.unicode.org/cldr/.